pebojote/braindotnet/README.md

 # Braindotnet

-Braindotnet is a PWA social networking application developed during [Edison Pebojot](https://www.github.com/workpebojot/)'s freshman year at [AMA Computer University](https://en.wikipedia.org/wiki/AMA_Computer_University).
-Specifically, it was developed in the year 2018.
+Developed during [Edison Pebojot](https://www.github.com/workpebojot/)'s freshman year at [AMA Computer University](https://en.wikipedia.org/wiki/AMA_Computer_University), Braindotnet is a PWA social networking application.
+It was specifically created in the year 2018.
+The old website is still up and running, and you can find it [here](https://braindotnet.web.app/).

 ## Motivation

-The motivation behind it is simple, build a communication tool among students.
-I was first design it as quiz app for studets but I made it as a social networking app.
+The goal is to create a tool for students to communicate with one another.
+I originally intended it to be a quiz app for students, but it evolved into a social networking app.

 ## Screenshot
 <img src="https://user-images.githubusercontent.com/38276345/113074331-70ca6d80-91fd-11eb-890f-889a3e32f417.png" />